Pedro-M-S/devops-23-24-JPE-PSM-1231853/CA4/part1/README.md

     - Create a Multi-Stage Dockerfile for the Gradle Basic Demo project from CA2.
     - The Dockerfile will use a multi-stage build to compile the project in one stage and run the compiled application in another stage.
+    - Use a base image with the Gradle version of the project and JDK to build the project.
     - Expose the port used by the application to allow external access.
     - Define the entry point for the container to run the chat server application when the container starts.